Welcome

 Pia Dierickx, born 1963 and enthusiastic wildlife photographer.

 In the 1980s, I took a photography course at evening classes.
-Since my father worked for Agfa-Gevaert and was also a keen photographer, I was probably bitten by the bug as a child.
+Since my father worked for Agfa-Gevaert and as he was also a keen photographer, I was probably bitten by the bug as a child.
 The camera was always part of our family life.
 But a busy lifestyle meant that photography was put on hold for a long time.

 Since my journey to Botswana, that passion for photography has been rekindled.
 The beauty of the country, together with the unspoilt natural environment encouraged me to record what I saw using my camera.